Zuehlke/cookbook-windev/README.md

 ##[packages.rb](recipes/packages.rb)

-This recipe provides two ways for software installation: installer-driven or from a zip file.
+This recipe provides three ways for software installation: installer-driven, from a zip file or hrough [chocolatey](https://chocolatey.org/).

 ###Installer driven

-The `installer_packages` attribute expects a hash of installer definitions.
+The `installer_packages` attribute expects an array of installer definitions.

-Possible parameters for a windows package:
+Each installer definition is a hash with parameters:

   * name - Must match the name appearing in "Uninstall Programs" in the Control Panel.
   * source & save_as - The URL from where the installer can be downloaded and the filename for the downloaded content (relative to `sofware_depot`)